nathanswedan/PHYS-139-Final/README.md

 ## **Overview**

-This repository contains Jupyter notebooks for the PHYS 139 project, focusing on the exploratory data analysis, preprocessing, and model training to predict superconductive materials.
+This repository contains Jupyter notebooks for the PHYS 139 project, focusing on the exploratory data analysis, preprocessing, and model training to predict superconducting transition temperature of different materials.

 ## **Files**